HamzaBacara/InformationAboutMe/README.md

 - 👋 Hi, I’m @McTheWeee
-- 👀 I’m interested in Data analysis, Markup languages, Database & SQL
+- 👀 I’m interested in Data analysis, Markup languages, Database technologies & SQL
 - 🌱 I’m currently learning Data analysis using IBM SPSS also I am planing to learn R language
-- I am 21-year-old student in Czech Republic interested in Data analysis and Programming languages, in the search for internship.
+- I am 22-year-old student in Czech Republic focused on Data analysis and Programming languages, in the search for internship.